russelldavies/elm-range/README.md

 > clearly.
 The use of time and date ranges for scheduling purposes is the
 > clearest example; but price ranges, measurement ranges from an instrument,
 > and so forth can also be useful.

+## Usage

+When creating a range, either from a string or directly from values, you will need to specify a type.
+This library provides a few for `Int`, `Float`, `String`, and `Time.Posix` in the `Range.types` record.
+If you need a custom one, you will need to write your own `TypeConfig` (essentially a typeclass).